Leica S Typ 007 versus Nikon D850

 Both the S Typ 007 and the D850 are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The S Typ 007 replaced the earlier Leica S Typ 006, while the D850 followed on from the Nikon D810.

-Reasons to prefer the Leica S (Typ 007):
+Arguments in favor of the Leica S (Typ 007):

 - More prestigious: Has the Leica luxury appeal, which ensures a high resale price.